omkaradhali/javascript_playground/log.md

 **Today's Progress**: Spent most of my time fixing node issue and then worked on react app.

 **Notes:** Fixed the node/npm issue.
 Spent a lot of time doing that.
 I am going to build a todo app with and without redux for practice.
 Will try to uitilize css grid that I have been learning.

+### Day 8: Jan 22, 2019

+**Today's Progress**: Worked on todo app (with state)

+**Notes:** Used create-react-app to create a basic project for react.
+Initial commit includes a input, an add button and a list which will display all the item you add.
+Need to add more funtionality.
+There is no css added as of yet.
+Need to spend some more time.